Monte Carlo simulation model partsA Monte Carlo simulation model consists of the following parts:

 - the calculation model that generates the outcomes of a single run

 - the database, a table that contains al values of inputs/outputs of multiple runs (e.g. 10,000)

 - an interface between calculation model and database - a single row of formulas that link to each individual input and output variable, and which has the same layout as the database table

 - the statistical analysis of inputs/outputs - also to check the calculation model - with metrics such as average/median/min/max, correlations, probability distribution histograms, and regression scatter charts

-, not to show how to create complex models.
+PreviewThe example has been kept very small on purpose.
+The focus is to show what the structure of such a model may look like and how little MS Excel VBA coding is required, not to show how to create complex models.
 This example uses uniform distributions.
-But you can also generate random variables of other distributions (such as a triangular or a normal distribution): see example 14 of the MS Excel function reference file
+But you can also generate random variables of other distributions (such as a triangular or a normal distribution): see example 14 of the MS Excel function reference file.

 Short MS Excel VBA code

 Of course, you can make the run length (10,000) a user input variable.
 In that case, do not forget to add code that clears the database first before starting the simulation.